 Cashless claims: To initiate this process, the applicant will have to fill up the Preauthorization Request Form and submit it to his/her insurance company through the network hospital.

-Cashless planned hospitalization: If the hospitalization is pre-planned, it is necessary for the applicant to submit the completed Preauthorization Request Form at least 72 hours before your hospitalization.
+Cashless planned hospitalization: If the hospitalization is pre-planned, the applicant must submit the completed Preauthorization Request Form at least 72 hours before your hospitalization.
 This enables the insurer to ensure a seamless and hassle-free claim settlement.

 Cashless emergency hospitalization: In case of an emergency hospitalization arising due to an accident or critical illness, the policyholders usually expected to present his/her mediclaim ID at the network hospital to enable admission to the hospital.
 Post that, (s)he needs to submit the completed Preauthorization Request Form within four hours to initiate the claim settlement process.
-This implies that it is mandatory for the policyholder to keep his/her mediclaim ID handy with him/her always.
+This implies that the policyholder must keep his/her mediclaim ID handy with him/her always.